 Research for Human Rights and Democracy in Central America

 The Northern Triangle countries of Central America—Guatemala, Honduras, and El Salvador—are home to strong institutions of higher learning and research.
 These institutions have the potential to influence public policy decision-making on human rights and democracy issues in the region.
 However, they are often under-resourced and under-supported to adequately coordinate research initiatives at the regional level.
-The Pulte Institute for Global Development has partnered with the Pan American Development Foundation (PADF) with support from the U.S. Agency for International Development to enable research institutions in the Northern Triangle to produce reliable and accurate data by employing state-of-the-art data analysis techniques to inform human rights and democracy policy.
+The Pulte Institute for Global Development partnered with the Pan American Development Foundation (PADF) with support from the U.S. Agency for International Development to enable research institutions in the Northern Triangle to produce reliable and accurate data by employing state-of-the-art data analysis techniques to inform human rights and democracy policy.

 Photo credit: UCA